raonagos/chansondufenua/CONTRIBUTING.md

 - Describe the expected behavior and the actual behavior.
 - Include steps to reproduce the issue.
 - Mention your operating system and any other relevant details.

+## Notes

+The project aims to adopt a hexagonal architecture by separating interchangeable parts into distinct layers.
+Using Cargo's workspace feature, we define these layers within the workspace and strive to minimize interdependencies among them.
+The primary layers are :

+- api : manages the API endpoints and communication
+- core : provides essential utilities and services used across the application
+- domain : contains the core business logic and rules
+- database : handles database interactions and data persistence.

+Additionally, there are sub-layers like `server`, `web`, and `app`, which are more tightly integrated with the `core` layer.
+These components work together to deliver the application's functionality, while the other layers can evolve more independently due to their reduced dependency on the core.